jbelelieu/atos/README.md

 # Tips and Tricks

-- Status messages: success and error message will appear in the topbar right of the ATOS logo.
+- **Status messages**: Success and error message will appear in the topbar right of the ATOS logo.
+- **Last known project navigation**: When you navigate away from a story, a convience link will appear in the top right corner.

 # FAQ

+**Is this meant to be a replacement for JIRA or Pivotal Tracker?**

+While it could very well be, the idea was more that most client projects will already have their own project management tools.
+The goal here is to track everything you did for the client against their own backlogs, and then bill out accordingly, with references to known ticket IDs.

+However, I've also used this quite effectively to manage projects that didn't have a backlog.
+Do what works best for you!

 **What stories get places on invoices?**